Clothes line: Drying laundry in freezing conditions

-North American controversy
+North American legal controversy

-Controversy surrounding the use of clothes lines has prompted many governments to pass "right-to-dry" laws allowing their use.
-According to Ian Urbina, a reporter for The New York Times, "the majority of the 60 million people who now live in the country’s [The United States'] roughly 300,000 private communities" are forbidden from using outdoor clothes lines.
+In the USA in the late 2000s to mid 2010s, controversy surrounding bans of clothes lines by landlords and Homeowner associations prompted many state governments to pass "right-to-dry" laws allowing their use.
+In 2009, "the majority of the 60 million people who now live in the [United States'] roughly 300,000 private communities" were forbidden from using outdoor clothes lines.

 As of July 2025, the states of Florida, Colorado, Hawaii, Arizona, California, Illinois, Indiana, Louisiana, Maine, Maryland, Massachusetts, Nevada, New Mexico, North Carolina, Oregon, Texas, Vermont, Virginia, and Wisconsin had passed laws forbidding bans on clothes lines, while Utah allows local jurisdictions to forbid such bans.
 At least eight states restrict homeowners' associations from forbidding the installation of solar-energy systems, and lawyers have debated whether or not those laws might apply to clothes lines.
 British filmmaker, Steven Lake, released a documentary in 2011 titled Drying for Freedom about the clothes-line controversy in the United States.
+The right-to-dry movement saw little state-level change going into the 2020s, as laundry-drying trends remained seemingly complacent despite legislative changes.

 In Canada, the province of Nova Scotia's first NDP government passed An Act to Prevent Prohibitions on the Use of Clotheslines on December 10, 2010 to allow all homeowners in the province to use clotheslines, regardless of restrictive covenants.
 The province of Ontario lifted bans on clothes lines in 2008.
 Some affluent Canadian suburban municipalities such as Hampstead, Québec or Outremont, Québec prohibit clotheslines.